quist00/python-humanities-lesson/episodes/merging-data.md

 gender_ethnicity_df
 ```

-## Final Challenges

 :::::::::::::::::::::::::::::::::::::::  challenge

-### Challenge - Joins
+## Challenge - Joins

 Create a new DataFrame by joining the contents of the `gender.csv` and
 `ethnicity.csv` tables.
-Make it a left join where gender if the left dataframe.
+Make it a left join where gender is the left dataframe.

  Calculate the: